ewradcliffe/restaurant-booking-system/README.md

 This renders a list of reservations already created.
 Note that reservations not made by the user are filtered out by the template not the view.
 This has no impact on the performance of a small app, but could impact performance of a larger app.
 It is a point for consideration for future phases of  development.

 ##### check_time.
 This function compares the time and date of a reservation against the datetime module to check if a reservation is in the past.
-Note that the project has been left with the default time zone settings of UTC unchanged and datetime.now() to reflect the timezone of the server running the programme.
+Note that the project has been left with the default time zone settings of UTC unchanged and the function derives its time from the server running the application using the datetime.now() method.

 ##### add_reservation
 This view renders the reservation form derived from the model to the screen.
 If the data entered is valid (as per the parameters of the model) it checks if the entry is not in the past using the check_time function.
 If this is valid it saves the data in the database and provides a validation message to the user.
 If not it advises the user of the error.